• The Main Building of Sacred Heart Schools

 • Advanced Chorus

 Advanced Chorus is the premiere group and requires an audition or consent from the instructor to join.
-The Advanced Chorus has earned excellent and superior ratings at many choir competitions and festivals throughout the country.
-Performance commitments range from on-campus school liturgies/Espacios, singing for our RSCJ community at Oakwood, to annual Winter and Spring concerts.
-Students earn UC credit for this course; however, if this course is being taken to satisfy the year-long UC “F” requirement for Visual & Performing Arts, the full year-long course must be completed.
+The Advanced Chorus has earned excellent and superior ratings at choir competitions and festivals nationwide.
+Students in the Advanced Chorus also have the opportunity to audition for regional, state, and national choral opportunities as well as vocal workshop opportunities both locally and nationally.
+Performance commitments range from on-campus school liturgies/Espacios, singing for our RSCJ community at Oakwood, and the annual Winter and Spring concerts.
+This course may be repeated for credit as often as desired.
+Students earn UC credit for this course; however, if this course is being taken to satisfy the year-long UC “F” requirement for Visual & Performing Arts, commitment to the full year-long course must be completed.

 Prerequisite: